jminjares4/MSP432-Example-Codes/Timer A Multiple Timers/README.md

 # **Timer_A :zap:**

 ## **Description**
-This program will demostrate how to use Timer_A to create periodic tasks.
-The Timer_A toggle an led at different rates.
+This program will demostrate how to use Timer_A to create periodic tasks with multiple timers.

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)